-The radio controls are the PTT key, volume control, on/off key, scroll keys, selection keys and function keys.
+The radio controls are the PTT key, power/volume control, channel selector, 3-way selector control, scroll keys, selection keys, and function keys.
 Some keys have functions assigned to both short and long key presses:

 - a short key press is less than one second, and - a long key press is more than one second.